Veraball/veraball/README.md

 **A "roll the ball" game.** Collect coins, then reach the goal as fast as possible, without falling out of the level.

+You can earn boost by rolling; the faster you roll, the more boost you will gain.

 ## Installation

 This game uses the [Godot Engine](http://godotengine.org), a free/libre 2D and